lucas-kitzmueller/GenericML_blog_post/README.md

 # GenericML_blog_post

-R code for the Medium blog post: Not Merely Averages: Using Machine Learning to Estimate Heterogeneous Treatment Effects (CATE, BLP, GATES, CLAN)
+R code for the Medium blog post: Not Merely Averages: Using Machine Learning to Estimate Heterogeneous Treatment Effects (CATE, BLP, GATES, CLAN).

 You can find the code for the beta R package GenericML by Max Welz, Andreas Alfons, Mert Demirer, and Victor Chernozhukov [here](https://github.com/mwelz/GenericML/).